bhaaskara/Jenkins/README.md

    https://get.jenkins.io/war-stable/2.303.3/jenkins.war
 2. Run the Jenkins war file
    `java -jar jenkins.war`
    > Note the unlock password and unlock the Jenkins using https://localhost:8080
+   > Initial unlock password may also be found at: /home/master/.jenkins/secrets/initialAdminPassword
 3. Add the jenkins to system startup
    ```sh
    vi ~/.bashrc